 Forest have been making high quality timber garden products for over half a century and at GLEE David Coton had the chance to see their brand new storage range that has recently been launched.

-With gardens becoming smaller, neighbours closer and roads busier, we all suffer from different types of noise pollution.
+With gardens becoming smaller, neighbours closer and roads busier, we all suffer from different forms of noise pollution.
 But, as Andy Taylor reports, Forest have now come up with a new kind of fencing that minimizes this nuisance.

 Peace and privacy, that's what most people want from a garden and the latest innovative fencing from Forest guarantees that from now on any outside space can be a much quieter place in which to relax.

-This is achieved by the new technology reflecting, diffusing and absorbing noise, reducing everyday distractions such as a neighbour's lawnmower down to the level of a conversation.
+This is achieved by the new technology reflecting, diffusing and absorbing noise, and a 45mm gap free frame ensuring that no noise passes through.
+Everyday distractions such as a neighbour's lawnmower are reduced to the level of a conversation.

 Independent tests carried out in accordance with British Standards show a 30 decibel difference, with each successive 10dB reduction halving the noise level, this is quite a result if you value your garden's tranquillity.